 Sri Lanka is a great place to travel with children - the Sri Lankan people love kids and they're welcome almost everywhere.
 Places to stay and eat cater for children as a matter of course.

-There are lots of opportunities for seeing animals, in particular elephants - a great place to take children is the Pinnewala Elephant Orphanage between Kandy and Colombo, although we've heard mixed reports about the treatment of the elephants lately.
+There are lots of opportunities for seeing animals, in particular elephants - there are several elephant orphanages which you can visit.
 The turtle hatcheries on the south coast are also fun for children.
 And if it gets too hot on the coast you can always escape to the cooler hill country.
-All the places we recommend in Kandy and the hill country welcome children.